miticollo/poc-anfora/README.md

 2. [Initial setup](https://github.com/sickcodes/Docker-OSX#initial-setup)
 3. Choose a macOS release.
 I chose [Monterey](https://github.com/sickcodes/Docker-OSX#monterey-).
    To increase verbosity, you can pass the **global option** `-l` with the argument `debug` to `docker`.
-   Pass the option `--env-file env.list` to set two environment variables in the container: `XCODES_USERNAME` and `XCODES_PASSWORD`.
-   They will be used by `xcodes` to authenticate you and download Xcode.
    Pass the option `--name 'anfora_appium'` to correctly identify our container.
 4. In another terminal window start a TCP listener on port 3000 using `socat`, a more versatile and powerful networking tool than `nc`
    <span><!-- https://discord.com/channels/871502559842541679/871502643678281729/971015723805708359 --></span>